cdent/gabbi/README.rst

     tox -epep8,py27,py33

-Or if you prefer a bit more visibility you can run things a bit more
-manually:
+Or if you have the dependencies installed (or a warmed up virtualenv) you can run the tests by hand and exit on the first failure.
+Note that you do *not* want ``discover`` here as that will lead to false passes:

-    python -m subunit.run discover gabbi |subunit2pyunit
+    python -m subunit.run -f gabbi.test_test | subunit2pyunit

 To Do
 -----